Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 ## Steps to Set Up the Project
 ### 1. Setting Up IAM Permissions for Lambda Functions
 #### KinesisToDynamoDBProcessor Lambda Function:
-Attach the following policies to the Lambda function's execution role:
+The function requires the following IAM permissions to interact with Kinesis and DynamoDB:

 ```python
 {